Welcome to the A+ Scholarship Program.

 - Students who have a Reduced Courseload Accommodation with Disability Support Services must enroll in a minimum of 3 credit hours.

-- Have your final official high school A+ stamped transcript sent to our Admissions Office (after graduation).
+- Have your final official A+ stamped high school transcript sent to our Admissions Office after graduation.

 A+ Scholarship FAQ